ylireetta/tiralabra-rsa/documentation/projectspecification.md

     - Program input 1 = current user's username (i.e., the recipient)
     - Program input 2 = the message to decrypt
     - Decryption:
-        - The program searches for a text file containing the private key of the recipient using program input 1 (e.g., recipientname_private_key.txt)
+        - The program searches for a text file containing the private key of the recipient using program input 1 (e.g., recipientname.txt)
         - If a private key is found, it used to decrypt the message (program input 2)
         - If a private key is *not* found, an error message is shown to the user and the program returns to the main menu
     - In case of successful encryption, the output is the decrypted message